 While there’s a full fleet of mud baths, massages, clay wraps, and salt rubs, Two Bunch Palms is also known for its alternative therapies.
 Sign up for a shamanic healing session (with a resident shaman), take a “sound bath” with gongs and Tibetan singing bowls, or feel the beat with drum-circle therapy.
 Then head to the Grotto, where Desert Hot Springs’ famous mineral water rushes out of the ground at more than 150°F and flows into a massive rock-lined pool.
-Leave your cell behind in this “no phone” zone.
+Leave your mobile behind in this “no phone” zone.

-Legions of famous faces have visited Two Bunch, but one of the most legendary is gangster Al Capone, who is rumored to have built the first structure here in 1928.
+Legions of famous faces have visited Two Bunch, but one of the most legendary is gangster Al Capone, who is rumoured to have built the first structure here in 1928.
 Local lore says he dug a secret tunnel so he could get out fast if his enemies showed up.
 You can rent the Capone Suite, a charming stone hideaway with stained-glass windows, or bunk in one of 70 elegantly appointed rooms and suites.
-The choices range from vintage-hip in the older Grotto rooms to ultra-chic in the quad of Casa Blanca adobe suites, which sit below a man-made lake brimming with koi and turtles.
+The choices range from vintage-hip in the older Grotto rooms to ultra-chic in the quad of Casa Blanca adobe suites, which sit below a man made lake brimming with koi and turtles.
 Two Bunch’s bohemian vibe means that pretensions are few, so you can wear your comfy Two Bunch bathrobe anywhere on the property, including in the light-filled restaurant, serving gourmet food with a healthy twist.

 Fed by underground springs, the desert comes alive here, not only with signature palms, but also with a string of resort communities—Palm Desert, Rancho Mirage, Indian Wells, and others, as well as the namesake town of Palm Springs—sporting a cool, mid-century modern vibe and countless ways to relax.
 Back in the 1950s, stars like Frank Sinatra and Elvis Presley built sleek estates, played rounds of golf at championship courses, and wined and dined the desert night away.
 Today, the region still has plenty of retro hipster swagger but also next-gen energy, with hot new restaurants, luxury lodgings, and fabulous shopping.
 Plus, there’s the beauty of the California desert all around.
 Step away for a moment and gaze up at a million stars—nothing but you, your thoughts, and the sound of the desert wind.